Customization#

 Plot limits of the x- and y-axis

-Ticks along x- and y-axis specified as an integer, list of
+Ticks along x-axis, y-axis, and colorbar specified as an integer, list of

 ticks positions, or list of tuples of the tick positions and labels